Zasilkovna/WooCommerce/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.3.0 =
+* Fixed: Some Elementor and some Divi checkouts are now supported
+* Fixed: Plugin translations
+* Added: currency-switcher.com compatibility
+* Added: API Log - added packetAttributes if the packet was successfully sent

 = 1.2.6 =
 * Added: New plugin setting that enables replacing shipping address with pickup point address
 * Updated: Label options naming in Packeta plugin options page